VanZandtr/DungeonGame/README.md

 - Minor text output changes
 - Dying now deletes your dungeon, map, and player, but keeps your Purchased Upgrades
 - Upgrades are Optional and asked when to load when creating a new character
+- Updated hint menu to reflect new changes